-14-year-old suspected gunman arrested after 3 killed at Bangkok mall
+14-year-old suspect arrested after 2 killed in Bangkok mall shooting

 People flee after gunfire is heard inside popular shopping complex in central Bangkok.

-Police in Thailand say they have arrested a teenage suspected gunman after a shooting at an upscale shopping centre in the capital, Bangkok, that emergency services said had killed three people and wounded four others.
+Police in Thailand say they have arrested a teenage suspected gunman after a deadly shooting at an upscale shopping centre in the capital, Bangkok.

-The Metropolitan Police Detective Department said on its Facebook page on Tuesday that a 14-year-old suspected gunman had been arrested and was being questioned over the incident at the Siam Paragon mall.
+Emergency services said on Tuesday evening that at least two people had been killed in the incident at Siam Paragon Mall, correcting an earlier statement that three people had died.
+It added six people had been wounded in total, five of those critically.

+Major Thai media said the suspected gunman was 14 years old, though recently appointed police chief Torsak Sukvimol confirmed only that he is a minor and appeared to be suffering from mental illness.

 Emergency services shared an image of a police officer apprehending and handcuffing an individual lying face down on the floor.